wcatron/MongoDB-Framework-PHP/README.md

 If you're only searching by one key-value pair.
 This simple function will work.

-When writing content specific queries for your application it's recommended that you add them to the mongo_db class and reuse them as often as possible.
+When writing content specific queries for your application it's recommended that you add them to the MongoDB class and reuse them as often as possible.
 This framework can certainly expand to include more useful queries.
 The idea though is that all the mongo queries are generic and return php objects not documents.

 ## Documents & Objects